itscodenation/curriculum-13-14/lessons/04-07_html_css/teacher_files/lesson_1b.md

       <li>Atlanta</li>
     </ul>

-Now we're going to add a bullet under each city that lists its basketball and football team.
+Now we're going to add a bullet under each city that lists its basketball and football teams.
 Do the first list (New York) and have students do the last two lists on their own.

     <p>This is a list of cities with sports teams</p>
     <ul>